 - Stormwater collected within WestEdge will be isolated from landfill contaminants and conveyed to the Ashley River.

-A complete compendium of the detailed analysis and proposed investments included in the full documents already submitted for the permits is available here: WestEdge Permit Documentation.
+A complete compendium of recent test results, detailed site analysis and proposed investments included in the full documents already submitted for the permits is available here: WestEdge Permit Documentation.

 We invite all to read the full documentation to be better informed about this challenging situation and the improvements being offered.